Diseases and Medical Research

 WASHINGTON – Congresswoman Jan Schakowsky (IL-09), Co-Chair of the House Democratic Caucus Task Force on Aging and Families, released the following statement condemning the decision in Braidwood Management v.
 Becerra blocking a requirement that health insurance plans cover a range of preventive health services without a copay:

 On Thursday, my treasured friend, Nancy Pelosi, announced that she will be leaving House leadership, but will remain in Congress representing her beloved city of San Francisco.
 This week marks 16 years since I was able to second her nomination as Speaker of the United States House of Representatives.
+In my nominating speech back in 2006, I promised that she was going to be a leader for every day, hardworking Americans.
+Today, I can proudly say that she went above and beyond the duties of her office.

 WASHINGTON- Congresswoman Jan Schakowsky (D-IL) and Congressman Earl L. "Buddy" Carter (R-GA) celebrated today's passage of their landmark legislation, H.R.
 3630, the Lymphedema Treatment Act, which will ensure Medicare Part B coverage of doctor-prescribed compression garments, the clinically recognized treatment for lymphedema.
 The bill, which was reintroduced in June 2021, is also co-led by Representatives Earl Blumenauer (D-OR) and Mike Kelly (R-PA).